iq-motion-control/iq-module-communication-doc/docs/api_docs/python.rst

     module.set("propeller_motor_control", "timeout", 3)

 Some client entries (such as :ref:`System Control's <system_control>` ``reboot_program``) accept sets without a ``value``.
 Simply calling ``module.set("client", "client_entry")`` is enough to trigger the desired behavior.
+You can tell that an entry does not require a ``value`` when its client table entry has no data type.
 So, to reboot your module's program:

 .. code-block:: python